Åke Kromnow: Career

 In 1939, Kromnow became an employee of the National Archives of Sweden.
 He received a Licentiate of Philosophy degree three years later and became first assistant in 1945.
 During World War II, Kromnow was part of the Swedish intelligence agency C-byrån.
-In January 1946 he and the future National Librarian Uno Willers reported the head of C-byrån, Carl Petersén, to the Supreme Commander Helge Jung due to irregularities committed by Petersén and the agency during the war.
+In January 1946 he and the future National Librarian Uno Willers reported the head of C-byrån, Carl Petersén, to the Supreme Commander, General Helge Jung due to irregularities committed by Petersén and the agency during the war.
 Petersén was dismissed from his post the same year.
 Kromnow became temporary archivist in 1948 and was the leader of the Swedish archives delegation to Berlin the same year.
 He became archivist in 1950 and had public research assignments in England the same year.
 Two years later he was appointed deputy director and head of the Ministry for Foreign Affairs' archive.
 Kromnow was chairman of the Industry and Commerce Archives Council (Näringslivets arkivråd) from 1955 to 1970 (honorary chairman) and had public research assignments in the Soviet Union in 1958.
 He was also an archive consultant in the Swedish industry and expert in the 1960 Publicity Commission.
 Kromnow was a member of the Utility Board for Universities and University Colleges from 1961 to 1965 and chairman of the Personal History Society (Personhistoriska samfundet) from 1964 to 1971 (honorary member).
 In 1965 he left his position at the Ministry for Foreign Affairs and was appointed National Archivist and head of the National Archives of Sweden, a position he held until 1979.

 Kromnow was chairman or board member of a number of boards, committees and foundations.
-He was chairman of the Diplomatarium Committee of the Royal Swedish Academy of Letters, History and Antiquities 1965-1976, National Heraldry Board (Statens heraldiska nämnd) and Swedish Archive Society (Svenska arkivsamfundet) from 1965 to 1979, Svenskt biografiskt lexikon 1965-1977, Sweden's Press Archive (Sveriges pressarkiv) 1966-1975 and the 1967 Data Archiving Committee.
-He was board member of the Delegation for Military History Research (Delegationen för militärhistorisk forskning) 1966-1982, Archive of the Swedish labour movement (Arbetarrörelsens arkiv) 1966-1982, Swedish Emigrant Institute in Växjö 1966-1979, Board of the Nordic Museum 1967-1984 (vice chairman in 1970), Skansen 1967-1984.
-Kromnow was chairman of Dialect and Place Name Archives (Dialekt- och ortnamnsarkiven) as well as Swedish Folk Music Archive (Svenskt visarkiv) 1970-1977, Swedish Music History Archive (Svenskt musikhistoriskt arkiv) 1971-1981 and vice chairman of Svenska Historiska Föreningen 1973-1975.
-He was a member of the Executive Committee of the International Council on Archives 1973-1978 and the National Humanist Research Council (Statens humanistiska forskningsråd) 1975-1977.
-Kromnow was chairman of the State Archives Board (Statens arkivstyrelse) 1977-1979, Association of Swedish Cultural History (Föreningen för svensk kulturhistoria) 1977-1984 and vice chairman of the government agency National Art Museums (Statens konstmuseer) from 1979.
-He was also expert in the Ministry of Education 1979-1984 and special investigator for place names activities in 1980.
+He was chairman of the Diplomatarium Committee of the Royal Swedish Academy of Letters, History and Antiquities 1965–1976, National Heraldry Board (Statens heraldiska nämnd) and Swedish Archive Society (Svenska arkivsamfundet) from 1965 to 1979, Svenskt biografiskt lexikon 1965–1977, Sweden's Press Archive (Sveriges pressarkiv) 1966–1975 and the 1967 Data Archiving Committee.
+He was board member of the Delegation for Military History Research (Delegationen för militärhistorisk forskning) 1966–1982, Archive of the Swedish labour movement (Arbetarrörelsens arkiv) 1966–1982, Swedish Emigrant Institute in Växjö 1966–1979, Board of the Nordic Museum 1967–1984 (vice chairman in 1970), Skansen 1967–1984.
+Kromnow was chairman of Dialect and Place Name Archives (Dialekt- och ortnamnsarkiven) as well as Swedish Folk Music Archive (Svenskt visarkiv) 1970–1977, Swedish Music History Archive (Svenskt musikhistoriskt arkiv) 1971–1981 and vice chairman of Svenska Historiska Föreningen 1973–1975.
+He was a member of the Executive Committee of the International Council on Archives 1973–1978 and the National Humanist Research Council (Statens humanistiska forskningsråd) 1975–1977.
+Kromnow was chairman of the State Archives Board (Statens arkivstyrelse) 1977–1979, Association of Swedish Cultural History (Föreningen för svensk kulturhistoria) 1977–1984 and vice chairman of the government agency National Art Museums (Statens konstmuseer) from 1979.
+He was also expert in the Ministry of Education 1979–1984 and special investigator for place names activities in 1980.